Depleted Buckeyes unable to match Alabama, 52-24 - The Tribune

 Depleted Buckeyes unable to match Alabama, 52-24

-MIAMI GARDENS, Fla.
-(AP) — DeVonta Smith was uncoverable, Najee Harris unstoppable and Mac Jones impeccable.
-With a performance that was both surgical and explosive, No. 1 Alabama won the College Football Playoff national championship game 52-24 against No. 3 Ohio State on Monday night.
+It’s a rite of passage if you have played for the Crimson Tide under coach Nick Saban.

+This time, though, the band playing the fight song was a piped -in recording, and when “Sweet Home Alabama” blared, only a few thousand Tide fans were still in the stadium to sing along.

-The final game of a college football season in a pandemic, a season that was uncertain to be played in the summer and filled with disruptions in the fall, ended in the most predictable fashion: Alabama (13-0) as national champion for the sixth time in the last 12 years under coach Nick Saban.
+The final game of a college football season in a pandemic, a season that was uncertain to be played in the summer and filled with disruptions in the fall, ended in the most predictable fashion: Alabama as national champion for the sixth time in the last 12 years under Saban.

+DeVonta Smith was uncoverable, Najee Harris unstoppable and Mac Jones impeccable as the top-ranked Tide won the College Football Playoff national championship game 52-24 against No. 3 Ohio State on Monday night.
+They finished the year 13-0 — a full season when many wondered if it would be possible to play any.

 For Saban, it was career title No. 7 overall, breaking a tie with Alabama great Paul “Bear” Bryant for the most by a major college coach.